Susana465/camkii_thesis/40-results.md

 - not checking for this but for future discussions: CaMKII binding to GluN2B even blocks this phosphorylation (Bayer et al., 2001).  https://www.sciencedirect.com/science/article/pii/S0896627319304866

 - Secondary T305/T306 autophosphorylation takes place at ~100-fold slower rate than the T286/7 reaction, https://link.springer.com/chapter/10.1007/978-3-319-24364-1_3

+# same as before, most activity of camkii is from autonomous, not due to bound to cam:

+CaMKIIα activation, but not CaMKIIα-CaM binding, integrates Ca2+ pulses.
+This suggests that most of the active CaMKIIα population is in a CaM-independent, autonomous activation state.

+Taken together with our previous studies of CaMKIIα activation during repetitive Ca2+ pulses in the spine6,10, CaMKIIα activation, but not CaMKIIα-CaM binding, integrates Ca2+ pulses.
+This suggests that most of the active CaMKIIα population is in a CaM-independent, autonomous activation state.
+Our kinetic model also predicts that the CaMKIIα bound to CaM accounts for only a small fraction of CaMKIIα activity (~1/4), and most of the activity is from autonomous activation.

+from paper: Mechanisms of Ca2+/calmodulin-dependent kinase II activation in single dendritic spines

+# t305/306 p

+this is what we see in our model too: These results suggested that inhibitory phosphorylation at Thr305/Thr306 dynamically occurs during CaMKIIα activation, which inhibits the rebinding of Ca2+/CaM on CaMKIIα.
+However, preventing this regulation during the induction of sLTP (enhancing binding affinity to Ca2+/CaM) did not result in a higher level of Ca2+/CaM binding. https://link.springer.com/article/10.1038/s41467-019-10694-z?fromPaywallRec=false

 **Aim 1.** Develop a computational model of CaMKII/NMDAR interactions based on published models and known findings on CaMKII regulation.
 This way, the model itself functions as a testable hypothesis that synthesises literature knowledge about CaMKII/NMDAR interactions.